hakobvardanyan/NavigationComponentSample/README.md

 * Fragment transition animations
 * Shared ViewModel in scope of main fragment to for communication with nested flows
 * Splash screen from which app decides where to navigate

+You can check **[this](https://github.com/hakobvardanyan/NavigationComponentSample/tree/multiple-back-stack-support-by-xml-actions)** branch for implementation of supporting multiple back stacks using global actions in XML.